 It is helpful for library media specialists to have viewing access to the 3270 Gateway System.
 Principals may request that library media specialists be given permission to view 3270.
-The form for this is located in the Public Folders of Microsoft Outlook Email.
+Please call or e-mail Tom Turman, Matt Glass or William (Bill) Pittman for copy of security form.
 Please call or e-mail Tom Turman for a copy of the security form.
-To find the form: Go To: